Giovanni Zurolo: Sponsor

 He was the founder of the former convent of the Dominican preaching fathers, with the adjoining church of the SS.
 Annunziata della Terra d'Angri (actually in place Annunziata), on a previous chapel also dedicated to the SS.
 Annunziata.
 The notarial deed drawn up before the major church (later Collegiate) of Angri was executed on 26 July 1436.

-Battles of Terra d'Angri of June 1438
+Battles of Terra d'Angri of 1438

 At the beginning of June 1438, when King Alfonso, with his army of four thousand men on horseback, moved to occupy the fortress of Angri, Count Zurolo with a handful of soldiers fought heroically and forced him to stop at the Ponte di Scafati (Scafati brige), blocking his path.
 In these bloody battles, which lasted for days, between the partisans of the Angevin and Aragonese factions, the young captain Angelo Concilio, of the Casato de' Concilij of Angri, heroically lost his life.

 Death and burial

 Giovanni, feudal lord of Angri, died in around 1440, and was probably buried in the church of his greatest ancestors of Santa Restituta in the Cathedral of Naples.

 Commemorative plaque of the foundation of the church and convent of the Ss.
 Annunziata, currently the municipality of Angri, in the Terra d'Angri, in July 1436.